Nuitka/Nuitka/Developer_Manual.rst

 statement, or they represent a leak.

-The larger scope temporary variables, are tracked in the function or module context, where they are supposed to have explicit "del" to release their references.
+The larger scope temporary variables, are tracked in the function or module context, where they are supposed to have explicit ``del`` to release their references.

 Exit Targets